-We had total assets of \$212.3 million at quarter-end.
+We had total assets of \$210.6 million at quarter-end.
 Our total assets reflect the value of our investments, which are itemized in the Schedule of Investments.
 It also reflects cash, interest and receivables and any expenses that may have been prepaid.
-During the 1st quarter 2011, total assets increased from \$204.1 million to \$212.3 million, an increase of \$8.2 million which was primarily the result of net realized and unrealized gains on investments during the quarter (excluding return of capital on distributions reflected during the quarter) offset by a small reduction in outstanding borrowings on our bank credit facility.
-Total leverage outstanding at February 28, 2011 of \$32.3 million is comprised of \$20 million floating rate senior notes and \$12.3 million outstanding on our bank credit facility.
+During the 2nd quarter 2011, total assets decreased by \$1.7 million.
+This change was primarily the result of a \$1.0 million decrease in the value of our investments as reflected by the change in net realized and unrealized gains on investments (excluding return of capital on distributions) and net portfolio sales of approximately \$0.6 million.

+Total leverage outstanding at May 31, 2011 of \$32.0 million is comprised of \$20.0 million floating rate senior notes and \$12.0 million outstanding on our bank credit facility.
 Through the utilization of our interest rate swaps, we have essentially fixed the rate on approximately 84 percent of our leverage with the remaining 16 percent floating based upon short-term LIBOR.
 Total leverage represented 15.2 percent of total assets.
-We've allowed leverage as a percent of total assets to decrease as market values increased rather than maintain leverage to total assets at the long-term target level of 20 percent of total assets.
+Our leverage as a percent of total assets remains below our long-term target level of 20 percent of total assets.
 This allows the opportunity to add leverage when compelling investment opportunities arise.
 Temporary increases to up to 25 percent of our total assets may be permitted, provided that such leverage is consistent with the limits set forth in the 1940 Act, and that such leverage is expected to be reduced over time in an orderly fashion to reach our long-term target.
 Our leverage ratio is impacted by increases or decreases in investment values, issuance of equity and/or the sale of securities where proceeds are used to reduce leverage.

 We have used leverage to acquire investments consistent with our investment philosophy.
 The terms of our leverage are governed by regulatory and contractual asset coverage requirements that arise from the use of leverage.
 Additional information on our leverage and asset coverage requirements is discussed in Note 9 in the Notes to Financial Statements.
-Our coverage ratio is updated each week on our Web site at www.forfoiseadvisors.com.
+Our coverage ratio is updated each week on our Web site at www.tortoiseadvisors.com.